-2.5 Approximating Inflation in an Open Economy
+2.5 Approximating Inflation

-We provide an analytic first-order approximation of a country's inflation as a function of domestic and foreign shocks.
-We utilize the Ω matrix that we define to solve the model in Appendix A in order to capture all necessary information in deriving the approximation to inflation.
+We next generalize Baqaee and Farhi (2022) to the open-economy setting given our model structure.
+Doing so allows us to provide an analytic first-order approximation of a country's inflation as a function of domestic and foreign shocks.
+We utilize the Ω matrix in order to capture all necessary information in deriving the approximation to inflation.
 We briefly sketch out the solution and refer the interested reader to Appendix B for a formal proof.